ApollosADS/ApollosADS/README.md

 - 👋 Hi, I'm @ApollosADS
-- 👀 I am interested in AgriTech
+- 👀 I am interested in IoTs in AgriTech
 - 🌱 I am currently learning python and frontend development
 - 💞️ I am looking to collaborate on all AI projects in Agriculture from
 - 📫 How to reach me via my email: apollosulrich@gmail.com